-Weekly intervention to support emotional regulation Year 7 nurture group provision Social skills groups Where needed, help from an external agency (e.g. Speech and Language).
-Effective and high-quality Teaching Assistant support in identified lessons for those with an EHCP Targeted lunch time clubs for vulnerable students. • Where needed, help from an external agency (e.g. Educational Psychologist).
+• needs such as literacy, comprehension or spelling in the Academic Support Base Study Skills small groups Weekly intervention to support emotional regulation Year 7 nurture group provision Social skills groups Where needed, help from an external agency (e.g. Speech and Language).
+Effective and high-quality Teaching Assistant support in identified lessons for those with an EHCP Targeted lunch time clubs for vulnerable students. eted individual support may include: Access to a key worker who is a teacher or Teaching Assistant in the SEND Team • Where needed, help from an external agency (e.g. Educational Psychologist).
 Regular testing for students with literacy difficulties at key stage 3 to review and plan.
-External agency advice and referrals where needed.
-Exam Access Arrangements.
-Dedicated post 16 1:1 support.
-High Quality Teaching with appropriate differentiation (including best SEND practice) Pupil Profiles outlining specific strategies for individual pupils on the SEN register available to all teachers Visual aids and enlarged materials to support access to resources Amplification of sound for aid users.
-Access to sensory toys to aid focus and concentration Access to homework support clubs KS2 to KS3 transition support Access to assessment for identification of significant needs.
-Dedicated and caring staff who value all students regardless of ability.
-Advice from the Literacy Co-ordinator, working in collaboration with the SENCo and the SEND Team.
-Sup Outreach Service Access to assistive technology, software, audio digital books and IPad applications, laptop use or reader pens Targ Access to teaching assistant support.
+External agency advice and referrals where needed. • Exam Access Arrangements. • If a cacce High Quality Teaching with appropriate differentiation (including best SEND practice) Pupil Profiles outlining specific strategies for individual pupils on the SEN register available to all teachers Visual aids and enlarged materials to support access to resources Amplification of sound for aid users.
+Supp • • • bort for targeted groups of students may include Medical Care Plans.
+Handwriting /fine motor/keyboard skills training.
+Indirect support from the advisory Richard Cloudesley Outreach Service Access to assistive technology, software, audio digital books and IPad applications, laptop use or reader pens Access to teaching assistant support.
+Targo eted individual support may include

-Personalised support plans. • 1:1 Outside Agency support from Advisory Teachers.
+Personalised support plans.
+1:1 Outside Agency support from Advisory Teachers.
 Individual handwriting / fine motor/ keyboard skills training.
 Specialist equipment and materials, such as enlarged adapted resources.
 Access to assistive technology and software Targeted TA support for complex medical needs, including practical support.
-Exam Access Arrangements. lf a child has difficulties with communication and inte eraction Pupils can access: Quality First teaching with appropriate differentiation (including best SEND practice) Pupil Profiles outlining specific strategies for individual pupils on the SEN register available to all teachers Visual aids and enlarged materials to support access to Visual alos and emarged materials to support access to resources Amplification of sound for aid users.
+Exam Access Arrangements.
+Quality First teaching with appropriate differentiation (including best SEND practice) Pupil Profiles outlining specific strategies for individual pupils on the SEN register available to all teachers Visual aids and enlarged materials to support access to resources Amplification of sound for aid users.
 Access to homework support clubs Access to Lexia Reading Programme KS2 to KS3 transition support Access to assessment for identification of significant needs.
 Dedicated and caring staff who value all students regardless of ability.
 Advice from the Literacy Co-ordinator, working in collaboration with the SENCo and the SEND Team.
-Su oport for targeted groups of students may include: 50 Assessment and identification of language need and foodback to parente and staff feedback to parents and staff. • Access to a Teaching Assistant with specialist training in Speech, Language and Communication Needs.
+Support for targeted groups of students may include: Assessment and identification of language need and feedback to parents and staff.
+Access to a Teaching Assistant with specialist training in Speech, Language and Communication Needs.
 Small group sessions with Speech and Language Therapist or with a Teaching assistant working alongside the Speech and Language Therapist.
-Groups include: Transition for year 7 Language Development Social communication In-class Teaching Assistant support in some lessons ö Gro oup Targeted individual support may include: • 1:1 sessions with a Speech and Language Therapist. • 1:1 sessions with other specialist staff in the school, linked to other needs on ECHP.
+Groups include: Transition for year 7 Language Development Social communication In-class Teaching Assistant support in some lessons Group Targeted individual support may include: 1:1 sessions with a Speech and Language Therapist.
+1:1 sessions with other specialist staff in the school, linked to other needs on ECHP.
 Individual Teaching Assistant support in some mainstream lessons for those with an EHCP.
 On-going monitoring and regular feedback to parents and students (at least termly and including the Annual Review).